-There’s a lot riding on the next two weeks for student Rosie Annear.
+There’s a lot riding on this month for student Rosie Annear.
 No pressure!
 “I’m stressed but I feel really good,” she says.
 “I can see I’m achieving things.
-I’ll be busy for the next two weeks but then it’ll be over.”
+I’ll be busy until the end of October but then it’ll be over.”

 Rosie is referring to the final two essays and one exam of her degree, and one council ballot count that could cement her future for at least the next four years.